MileHacker Logo

 Managing Group Logistics & Reservations

-• Accommodation: Book group accommodation well in advance, especially if multiple rooms or a large apartment are needed.
+• Accommodation: Book group accommodation well in advance, especially if more than one room or a large apartment are needed.

-• Restaurants: For group dinners, make reservations, notably for popular restaurants or during peak hours.
+• Restaurants: For group dinners, make reservations, specifically for popular restaurants or during peak hours.

 • Transportation: Consider private transfers (from Budapest to Pécs, or for day trips) for groups for their ease.
 For city travel, public transport passes are economical.